AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 There is no good time to announce layoffs, but doing so just before mid-year reviews was not great.
 I was also a few weeks away from vesting another 25% of my ESOPs, which worsened the timing.

-_In hindsight, the saving grace with the timing was that it was before Big Tech started doing layoffs and other companies started putting a hiring freeze in place._

 I was surprised that the company continued hiring and did not explore an across-the-board reduction in pay or voluntary (temporary) quitting, like the last time they were in a similar situation.

 I wish, in this regard, they had been more like Apple (who, at the time of publishing) have not resorted to layoffs because [they did not overhire](https://blog.pragmaticengineer.com/apple-job-cuts-tide/).
 Moreover, [CEO Tim Cook took a pay cut of 40%](https://www.bbc.com/news/business-64258289) to help weather the economic climate.